 First up: what is Artificial Intelligence and Machine Learning?

 Machine learning, also referred to as ML, is another type of artificial intelligence.
-IBM define it as a “computer science which focuses on the use of data and algorithms to imitate the way humans learn, gradually improving its accuracy”.
+IBM define machine learning as a “computer science which focuses on the use of data and algorithms to imitate the way humans learn, gradually improving its accuracy”.
 A simple way to think of this is the autocorrect function on your smartphone or keyboard.

 The big question: will AI take my job…?!